 Once a Kerberos-enabled Provisioning Agent has been deployed, one can easily create a Kubernetes-based deployment of Data Collectors associated with a given Kerberos user.
 Here is an example of creating such a Deployment using Control Hub:

-The Deployment is for the Marketing Department and specifies two Data Collectors.
+The Deployment is for the Marketing Department and specifies two StreamSets Data Collectors, a fast data ingestion engine.
 (See the next page for the YAML Specification.)
 In the YAML Specification for the Marketing Department Deployment, the use of Kerberos is enabled and the Kerberos user “marketing” is specified as shown below:

 The Marketing Deployment is activated in Control Hub as show below: